docker/docs/docker-for-mac/osxfs-caching.md

 reflected in the other environment, and file system events (`inotify`, `FSEvents`) are consistently propagated in both directions.

-On Linux these guarantees carry no overhead, since the underlying VFS is shared directly between host and container.
+On Linux, these guarantees carry no overhead, since the underlying VFS is shared directly between host and container.
 However, on macOS (and other non-Linux platforms) there are significant overheads to guaranteeing perfect consistency, since messages describing file system actions must be passed synchronously between container and host.
-The current implementation is sufficiently efficient for most tasks, but with certain types of workload the overhead of maintaining perfect consistency can result in performance that is significantly worse than a native (non-Docker) environment.
+The current implementation is sufficiently efficient for most tasks, but with certain types of workloads the overhead of maintaining perfect consistency can result in significantly worse performance than a native (non-Docker) environment.
 For example,

  * running `go list ./...` in the bind-mounted `docker/docker` source tree